antronerds/r2-training-courses/docs/Finding_structural_variants.md

   <button type="submit" >Cleaned up View in R2</button>
 </form><br>

-* Select the front end of the gene by selecting a region; see image (hint the color of the transcript denotes the reading direction; green means the regular direction, red the opposite direction) Click redraw (Note: the NIH annotation only appears for regions under 200.000 bp)
+* Zoom in more on the front end of the gene by selecting a region; see image (hint the color of the transcript denotes the reading direction; green means the regular direction, red the opposite direction)
+* Click **redraw** (Note: the NIH annotation only appears for regions under 200.000 bp)

   ![](_static/images/structural_variants_selecting_region.png "Figure 3: Selecting a region.")

   [**Figure 3: Selecting a region.**](_static/images/structural_variants_selecting_region.png)

-* This NIH Epigenome Roadmap annotation is actually a sum of data from a lot of data sources.
+This NIH Epigenome Roadmap annotation is actually a sum of data from a lot of data sources.
 These sources can be further detailed by selecting the detail view in the toolbox that appears when you click the tools icon, see image below.
-This box appears at more settings fields if available.
+ * Select **mode:** *detail*, and click **redraw**.

   ![](_static/images/structural_variants_selecting_toolbox.png "Figure 4: Opening the NIH parameter settings toolbox.")